saidsay-so/fancy/README.md

 ### Linux ONLY?
 Well, [NBFC](https://github.com/hirschmann/nbfc) is already well integrated with the Windows "ecosystem", since C# is more common on Windows.
 It works very well, so go check it.
 If you want to provide Windows support, you are also welcome.

-### Did you really steal code to NBFC?
-For real, the only things that I pasted as-is are the "algorithm" to convert the fan speed to a percentage (and vice-versa) and the structures.
-I wrote the other parts of the code myself, inspired by the NBFC's code.

 ## License
 The project is licensed under MPL-2.0.
 You implicitly accept it when you send a pull request.